HTDerekLiu/surface_multigrid_code/README.md

 README.md
 main.cpp
 ```
-+ `01_single_SSP/`: demonstrate the construction of our prolongation operator via successive self-parametrization and visualize the mapping by projecting the fine mesh vertices onto the coarse mesh.
++ `01_single_SSP/`: visualize our prolongation operator by mapping the fine mesh vertices onto the coarse mesh.
-+ `02_mg_hierarchy/`: demonstrate the construction of our multigrid hierarchy and visualize the corresponding prolongation operators between different levels.
++ `02_mg_hierarchy/`: show the construction of our multigrid hierarchy and visualize the corresponding prolongation operators between different levels.
-+ `03_mg_solver/`: demonstrate the usage of our surface multigrid solver on meshes with boundaries.
++ `03_mg_solver/`: show the usage of our multigrid solver on surface meshes with boundaries.
-+ `04_mg_solver_nobd/`: demonstrate the usage of our surface multigrid solver on meshes without boundaries.
++ `04_mg_solver_nobd/`: show the usage of our multigrid solver on surface meshes without boundaries.
-+ `05_example_mean_curvature_flow/`: demonstrate the usage of our surface multigrid solver in a real-world application e.g. mean curvature flow.
++ `05_example_mean_curvature_flow/`: show the usage of our multigrid solver in mean curvature flow.
-+ `06_example_balloon_sim/`: demonstrate the usage of our surface multigrid solver in a real-world application e.g. balloon simulation.
++ `06_example_balloon_sim/`: show the usage of our multigrid solver in balloon simulation.

 And they share a common `src` folder for source code and a `meshes` folder for input meshes.